BastianKeim/MyContactsAgenda/README.md

-# MyContactsAgenda
+# MyContactsAgenda 📕
-Little app to have an agenda with contacts
+A little app to have an agenda with contacts

+#What you can do?

+•➕ Add new contacts.

+•❌ Delete contacts by selecting them before deleting.

+#Made with

+• Python 🐍

+• TKinter 🕊

+• sqlite3 💾